What is a learning management system (LMS)?

 Practical examples of learning management systems

 It’s essential for HR teams to be able to provide consistent and regionally accurate onboarding training.
-From mandatory elements to general orientation, LMS solutions can help to personalize, humanize, and automate these tasks.
+From mandatory elements to general orientation, LMS solutions can help to personalise, humanise, and automate these tasks.

 Continuing education and professional development

 An LMS can help you connect your corporate priorities and skills needs, with your existing workforce and its training and professional development activities.
-It can also do the same for your employees, helping them identify potential career paths and personalized development goals.
-From the C-suite to the shop floor, an LMS can track, monitor, deliver, and analyze every aspect of the learning and training experience.
+It can also do the same for your employees, helping them identify potential career paths and personalised development goals.
+From the C-suite to the shop floor, an LMS can track, monitor, deliver, and analyse every aspect of the learning and training experience.

 Extended enterprise and channel training

-To ensure safety and wellbeing, and to minimize risk and loss, businesses have to take an organized and consistent approach to regulatory and safety compliance.
+To ensure safety and wellbeing, and to minimise risk and loss, businesses have to take an organised and consistent approach to regulatory and safety compliance.
 A modern LMS can not only ensure that you’ve met all your training compliance targets, it can also leverage smart AI technologies to help you develop mandatory training packages that your employees won’t dread… and might even enjoy!

-Any enterprise software investment must be weighed for its potential long and short-term benefits to the organization, including a measurable increase in revenue and productivity.
+Any enterprise software investment must be weighed for its potential long and short-term benefits to the organisation, including a measurable increase in revenue and productivity.

-- A continuous learning culture: Customizable for each individual, an LMS can track, recommend, and deliver each new stage or learning unit in a continuous learning journey.
+- A continuous learning culture: Customisable for each individual, an LMS can track, recommend, and deliver each new stage or learning unit in a continuous learning journey.